marcoantonioni/bamoe9-oidc-processes/README.md

 ### Backend application
 Open a second shell in the folder 'jbpm-compact-architecture-security' and run the command <pre>quarkus dev</pre>

-The dev-services start a Postgres container based on 'docker.io/library/postgres:14' according to dependency.
+The Quarkus dev-services start a Postgres container based on 'docker.io/library/postgres:14' according to dependency.

 The dev-ui is at the link http://localhost:8080/q/dev-ui/extensions